 Developments in the battery sector are fundamentally reshaping the nickel supply chain.
-Nickel has several mature applications in nickel metal-hydride (NiMH) and nickel-cadmium (NiCd) batteries but consumption in batteries has thus far not exceeded 4% of total consumption.
-Demand for nickel in lithium-ion batteries will soon make batteries the second-largest end-use application for nickel.
+Nickel has several mature applications in nickel metal-hydride (NiMH) and nickel-cadmium (NiCd) batteries but nickel consumption in batteries has thus far not exceeded 5% of total consumption.
+However, demand for nickel in lithium-ion batteries will soon make batteries the second-largest end-use application for nickel.

-The major worldwide push to promote electric vehicles as a way of cutting emissions from fossil-fuelled vehicles has already resulted in increased primary nickel consumption in lithium-ion.
-Chinese incentives and regulations are steering battery producers and OEMs towards higher energy density batteries and longer-range options and nickel bearing NCM and NCA cathodes are thus expected to be dominant cathode technologies throughout the next decade.
+The major worldwide push to promote electric vehicles (EVs) as a way of cutting emissions from fossil-fuelled vehicles has already resulted in increased primary nickel consumption in lithium-ion.
+Chinese incentives and regulations have steered battery producers and OEMs towards higher energy density batteries and longer-range options and nickel bearing NCM and NCA cathodes are thus expected to be the dominant cathode technologies throughout the next decade.

-The supply chain is already responding to the need for new capacity for nickel sulphate production.
-Processing capacity is rapidly being added in China, by conversions of existing plants (BHP Nickel West, Terrafame), and through new third-party processors (such as Thakadu Battery Materials).
+In the future, it is clear that new capacity for nickel sulphate production will be required and the supply chain is already responding.
+Processing capacity is rapidly being added by ramp up of integrated producers (likes of Jinchuan and SMM), by conversions of existing plants (likes of BHP Nickel West and Terrafame), and through new third-party processors (likes of Thakadu Battery Materials).
 Over the next decade it is expected that other existing producers may also convert to sulphate production.

 A key question facing the market is where the feedstock for nickel sulphate production may come from.
-Nickel sulphate can be produced by using a variety of feedstock material, such as crude nickel sulphate, briquettes, mixed sulphide precipitate, mixed hydroxide precipitate, carbonyl pellets and powder.
+Nickel sulphate can be produced by using a variety of feedstock material, such as crude nickel sulphate, briquettes, mixed sulphide precipitate, mixed hydroxide precipitate, carbonyl pellets and powder or recycled materials.
 Production of these feedstock materials is going to have to grow to satisfy the growing demand for nickel sulphate by the battery industry.